v5ma/selfawarenetworks/13san.md

 Multisensory Integration: This mechanism may also contribute to the integration of information from different sensory modalities.

 In essence, researchers like Fries and Lakatos are using quantitative methods to study how these long-range phase-reset pulses contribute to the synchronized brain rhythms that underpin effective communication between different brain regions, which is a core concept of the communication through coherence hypothesis.

+Penrose’s Planck-scale “oracle” loops aren’t required.
+In Self Aware Networks, millisecond-scale phase cycles already form a self-referential analogue loop to outpace step-wise Turing limits.
+If deeper spacetime loops exist they add precision, not the spark of consciousness.